Blade editor named “icon” for LGBT History Month

 by Fred Kuhr

-Kevin Neff, editor of the Washington Blade, will be featured as an “LGBT icon” this year as part of the Equality Forum’s annual LGBT History Month celebration.
+Kevin Naff, editor of the Washington Blade, will be featured as an “LGBT icon” this year as part of the Equality Forum’s annual LGBT History Month celebration.

-Neff is one of 31 “icons” to be recognized and featured, one for each day of October, which has been marked as LGBT History Month since 1994.
-Neff’s day will be October 13.
+Naff is one of 31 “icons” to be recognized and featured, one for each day of October, which has been marked as LGBT History Month since 1994.
+Naff’s day will be October 13.

 “I am truly honored and humbled to be recognized by the Equality Forum with the icon award,” Naff said in the Blade.
 “None of us does this work for accolades, but it’s nice to be appreciated.
 I am so grateful for more than 20 years of working alongside the accomplished professionals at the Blade and in tandem with some of the luminaries working for social justice here and abroad.
 I will work hard to live up to this honor as we continue the fight for full equality.”